fshahinfar1/gem5-journey/Readme.md

 ### Run a custom kernel and image [Not yet achieved]

-This steps has been taken for running a full system simulation but I havent yet got there.
+These steps has been taken for running a full system simulation but I haven't yet got there.

 1. Read the blog post [here](http://www.lowepower.com/jason/setting-up-gem5-full-system.html).